 Since then I’ve also written for All Saints, Winners & Losers and Wonderland.
 How it works is there’s a team in the office who make up all the stories.
 My job as a writer is to flesh those stories out, write dialogue and action, and bring the episode to life.
 Each episode has one writer, who could be working from anywhere.
 For example, I wrote for Wonderland whilst living in Arnhem Land – and yes, it was definitely interesting mentally teleporting myself from Yirrkala to Coogee!

-My favourite TV dramas are shows like The Sopranos, Breaking Bad, Mad Men and Six Feet Under – the ones where characters aren’t ‘good’ or ‘bad’ ,they’re just human.
+My favourite TV dramas are shows like The Wire, Breaking Bad, The Sopranos, Mad Men and Six Feet Under – the ones where characters aren’t ‘good’ or ‘bad’ ,they’re just human.
 There are many Australian dramas I love too, my all time favourites being Love My Way and Brides of Christ.
 There are a huge number of talented writers, producers and creators in Australia but, in general, I’d say our networks need to trust writers’ creative visions and be braver with the TV dramas they choose to make.
 I think, I hope, this change is happening slowly but surely…